Hillary Clinton Admits Masturbation Bill ‘Sure Resonated’ With Her? [Opinion]

 Hillary Clinton has emerged to share her thoughts on the government today and the direction that she believes it is going in.
 Keep in mind that Hillary still believes she should have been president and is in the process of penning a book with her finger of blame pointing to everyone, but her.

 Texas representative Jessica Farrar, who is fed up with the anti-abortion bills recently proposed in the Longhorn State, has concocted a bill of her own.
-She has done this with the complete knowledge it will never see the light of day.
+She has done this with the complete knowledge that it will never see the light of day.
 The bill encompasses several satirical proposals, including fining men $100 for masturbating, according to Reinery 29.

 Apparently this bizarre bill fit in with Hillary’s fantasy politics and she made mention of this during a speaking engagement at a recent luncheon.
 According to Pink News, Hillary spoke to an audience that had assembled for a luncheon for “Annie’s List.”
-She said, “the bill may be satirical but the message sure resonated.”
+She said, “the bill may be satirical, but the message sure resonated.”

 The bill, which is called – “The Man’s Right To Know Act” wants the men in Texas to “masturbate under supervision and inside approved health care facilities.”
 Farrar intended this bill to mirror the way male politicians think when it comes to making judgments on women’s bodies.
 It was her way of drawing attention to this.
 Apparently the bill did catch Hillary’s attention.